EloloeA/chinookDB_dashboard/README.md

 # chinookDB_dashboard
-dashboard of the chinook database
+dashboard of the chinook database - 24/07/20 final project of my data analyst training at Wild Code School